TECHNICAL MEETING ON SHI SOFTWARE ENGINEERING AT THE IDC

 Fax:+43 1 26030 5973

-The first phase of the IDC Re-engineering programme, completed in December 2015, focused on significant enhancements to individual components of the SHI automatic and interactive processing as well as data and product dissemination and software quality assurance.
+The second phase of the IDC Reengineering program, completed in April 2017, focused on significant enhancements to individual components of the SHI automatic and interactive processing as well as data and product dissemination and software quality assurance.

-This technical meeting marks the completion of Phase 2 of IDC Re-engineering and will focus on:
+This technical meeting marks the beginning of Phase 3 of IDC Reengineering and will focus on:

-- Discussing technical and scientific issues arising from requirements identified RP2.
+- Discussing technical and scientific issues arising from evaluation, integration and deployment of RP3 deliverables.

-Meeting participants are welcome to contribute to the technical meeting by making a 15 minute presentation related to one of the topics above.
+Meeting participants are invited to contribute to the technical meeting by making a 15 minutes presentation related to one of the following themes:

 Experts responsible for the software development for waveform monitoring at the National Data Centres.